New Zealand's most active volcano!

 I have been lucky enough to cruise around

-or land on White Island every year since 2005, on board 4
+or land on White Island most years between 2005 to 2015, on board 4

 different ships.
 However, landing can be tricky here, and can only occur